logo

 The lifetime income withdrawal percentage is based on how late you begin your lifetime income withdrawals and whether you opt for single-life or joint withdrawals.
 At the time of writing this article, the following Lifetime Income Withdrawal Percentage was applicable (for single life):

-The income percentage increases by 0.10% each year until it reaches 7.5% for single lifetime income and 6.5% for a joint lifetime income.
 The income percentage is locked in and will not change once income payments begin.

-Rider Charge – An annual charge of 0.95% of the benefit base will be taken at the end of each contract year.
+Rider Charge - An annual charge of 1.00% of the benefit base will be taken at the end of each contract year.
 The charge is deducted from the account value.
 A prorated portion of the rider charge will be taken upon surrender of the contract or termination of the rider.
 The rider charge will be refunded at death if income payments have not started.

 Inheritance Enhancer – Enhanced Death Benefit Rider

 Inheritance Enhancer rider enables you to leave a legacy for your loved ones.
 Similar to the income enhancer rider, a benefit base is set up to determine the enhanced death benefit.
-The growth and rules of the benefit base are the same as illustrated above.
-However, the income payment options are different and are illustrated below:

 Death Benefit Options - The rider’s death benefit is available after the fifth contract anniversary and replaces the annuity contract’s death benefit.
 Beneficiaries may choose one of two death benefits:

-Beneficiaries may select to receive the basic death benefit amount equal to the account value plus 50% of the difference between the account value and benefit base amount.
+• Lump sum: Beneficiaries may select to receive the basic death benefit amount equal to the account value plus 50% of the difference between the account value and benefit base amount.

-If beneficiaries elect to have the rider death benefit paid for life or a fixed period of at least five years, then the rider death benefit amount will be equal to the account value plus the entire difference between the account value and the benefit base amount.
+• Annuitization: If beneficiaries elect to have the rider death benefit paid for life or a fixed period of at least five years, then the rider death benefit amount will be equal to the account value plus the entire difference between the account value and the benefit base amount.

-Effect of Withdrawals – Withdrawals may be taken during any phase of the contract, but the account value, rollup credits, and benefit base may be affected.
-The benefit base will be reduced for any withdrawals taken.
+Effect of Withdrawals - Withdrawals may be taken during any phase of the contract, but the account value, rollup credits, and benefit base may be affected.
+The benefit base will be reduced for any withdrawals taken

 Rider Charge - An annual rider charge of 1.15% will be taken at the end of each contract year.
 The charge is based on the benefit base and is deducted from the account value.
 If your client surrenders the contract or terminates the rider, the rider charge will be prorated.

 Extended Care Waiver: After the first contract year, an annuitant can withdraw up to 100% of the contract’s accumulated value if he is confined to a Qualified nursing home for at least 90 consecutive days.
-No withdrawal charge or MVA apply if the owner qualifies for this benefit.
+No withdrawal charge or MVA applies if the owner qualifies for this benefit.
 Diagnosis must occur after the contract is issued, and written proof with supporting documentation is required from a qualified physician.

 Terminal Illness Waiver: After the first contract year, an annuitant can withdraw up to 100% of the contract’s accumulated value if he is diagnosed with a terminal illness with a prognosis of 12 months or less.
 No withdrawal charge or MVA apply if the owner qualifies for this benefit.
 Diagnosis must occur after the contract is issued, and written proof with supporting documentation is required from a qualified physician.